medcomdk/dk-medcom-notes/input/pagecontent/index.md

 #### Timestamps
 A Shared Notes document includes several timestamps.
 These timestamps are present in the profiles MedComNotesBundle, MedComNotesComposition and MedComNotesObservation.
 They have different purposes:
 * Bundle.timestamp: Represents the time the bundle was assembled.
 This timestamp must be included.
-* Composition.date: The last update date of the note performed by the patient's general practitioner must be included (Da: dato og tid for seneste opdatering af notatet).
+* Composition.date: The last update date of the note performed by the patient’s healthcare provider must be included (Da: dato og tid for seneste opdatering af notatet).
 * Observation.effectiveDatetime: Date and time the note was created (Da: Oprettelsestidspunkt for notatet)
 * Composition.event.period.start: Date and time the note was created.
 This is identical to Observation.effectivDatetime, but is used to represent servicestart time in metadata.
 * Composition.event.period.end: data and time for end of creation of the note.
 This timestamp should be included if known.